Vivek-04022001/documentation/docs/backend/global-utils.md

 def isStructuralFolder():
     """Checks if a given object is a "structural folder".

-    That is, a folderish item which does not explicitly implement INonStructuralFolder to declare that it doesn't wish to be treated as a folder by the navtree, the tab generation etc.
+    That is, a folderish item which doesn't explicitly implement INonStructuralFolder to declare that it doesn't wish to be treated as a folder by the navtree, the tab generation etc.
     """